White Argentines: German immigration

-Arab immigration
+Arab Christian immigration

-The King Fahd Islamic Cultural Center in Buenos Aires.
+The St. Maron's Cathedral in Buenos Aires, of Maronite origin.

 In the 19th century Argentina saw the first real wave of Arabs to settle within its territory, mainly Christians.
 Most of the Arab Christians who came during this time period were from Lebanon and Syria as a result of the 1860 Mount Lebanon civil war (During that time, Lebanon and Syria were Ottoman provinces).
 While Arab communities existed by 1864, systematic records did not appear before 1868.
 From 1891 to 1920, 367,348 people of Arabic heritage immigrated into Argentina.

 The causes for Arabs to leave their homeland were an accelerated increase in demographics in Lebanon, the persecution by the Ottoman Turks and the Italo-Turkish War.
 Arab immigrants settled in large numbers in the Cuyo region due to the similarity to the landscapes of the Middle East.
 Other provinces that received emphasis were Buenos Aires, Córdoba, Salta, Tucumán, La Rioja, Santiago del Estero and Santa Fe.

 Currently in Argentina, of the Arab-descendants, 2 million are descendants of Lebanese people, 1.5 million of Syrian people and 30,000 of Palestinian people.
 Furthermore, Argentina is currently the most Muslim country in Hispanic America and the third on the American continent behind the United States and Canada in numbers with around 1 million (which would be more than 2% of the Argentine population).